ml-struct-bio/cryodrgn/README.md

 ## 6. Analysis of results

 Once the model has finished training, the output directory will contain a configuration file `config.pkl`, neural network weights `weights.pkl`, image poses (if performing pose sgd) `pose.pkl`, and the predicted latent encoding for each image `z.pkl`.
+Note that the latent encodings are provided in the same order as the input particles.
 To analyze these results, use the `cryodrgn analyze` command to visualize the latent space and generate structures. `cryodrgn analyze` will also provide a template jupyter notebook for further interactive visualization and analysis.

 ### cryodrgn analyze